Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Why most people fail in meditation is because they attempt to sit in meditation for long hours.
 You don’t have to do meditation for the whole day to become conscious.

-It’s better to sit for just few minutes (10 minutes or so) but do it a couple of times a day.
-Specially, whenever you feel stressed out or anxious.
+It’s better to sit for just a few minutes (10 minutes or so) but do it a couple of times a day.
+Especially whenever you feel stressed out or anxious.

 If you want to know more about practicing mindfulness, you can check my post, 12 ways to practice mindfulness in everyday life.

 Meditation is a process, and it is going to take time for you to develop awareness, intuition, and perception.
 Don’t be hard on yourself if you fail a couple of times.

 If you are persistent in your practice, you will see the results sooner or later.
 In addition to meditation, you should also develop mindful habits.

 Avoid these 4 Mistakes in your Meditation Practice

 Let me discuss some of the most common mistakes that people generally make while practicing meditation.